pattygcoding/Tiger-Programming-Language/README.md

 ```powershell
 python -m http.server 8000
 ```
-Then go to http://localhost:8000/index.html (or use VS Code Live Server, or Node)
+Then go to http://localhost:8000/tiger_go.html or http://localhost:8000/tiger_rust.html (or use VS Code Live Server, or Node)

 # Syntax Rules